 - salt and pepper to taste

-- 4. Add water and vinegar, let it boil.
+- Put water and vinegar.
+Then, let it boil.

-- 5. Add the eggplant, put into boil.
+- Add the eggplant.
+Put into a boil.

-- 6. Add the salt, pepper and siling panigang and let it boil.
-Make sure that the taste is a little bland for you, because while waiting for the fish to cook, some water will evaporate.
+- Add the salt, pepper, and the siling panigang.
+Let it boil.
+Make sure that the taste is a little bland for you because while waiting for the fish to cook, some water will evaporate.

 - Add the fishes and let it boil for 15 minutes or until cooked.